-Years two through five: Transfer to the School of Pharmacy and Pharmacal Sciences, Purdue University, West Lafayette.
+Years three through five: At the School of Pharmacy and Pharmacal Sciences, Purdue University, West Lafayette.

 Preoptometry

 This program is specifically designed for transfer to the professional program at Indiana University Bloomington.
 Typically, three preoptometry years are spent at IUPUI.